jillusc/RockPaperScissors/README.md

 * select Pages in the pane on the left
 * source is set to 'Deploy from a branch' and the main branch is selected with the folder set to / (root)
 * click Save

-The website can be viewed here
+The webpage can be viewed here <https://jillusc.github.io/RockPaperScissors/>

 ## Credits